 The most significant state laws dealing with privacy are the recently-enacted "security breach notification" laws.
-Given the large number of security breaches in 2005 (and the enhanced awareness of such breaches), many states have enacted legislation paralleling California's Security Breach Bill, passed in 2003, which provides for notification to be given to individuals whose personal information is compromised.
+Given the large number of security breaches in 2005 (and the enhanced awareness of such breaches), many states enacted legislation paralleling California's Security Breach Bill, passed in 2003, which provides for notification to be given to individuals whose personal information is compromised.

-As of January 2006, 23 states had enacted their own version of security breach notification laws, and more are under consideration.
+As of March 2007, 36 states had enacted their own version of security breach notification laws, and more were under consideration.
 Some states have adhered to the specific purpose of protecting against identity theft and financial loss, and have therefore established a materiality requirement or threshold of harm before notification is required.
-Some states have limited the application of this type of law to entities that are most likely to process large amounts of personal information, including data brokers and government entities.
+Some states have limited the application of this type of law to entities that were most likely to process large amounts of personal information, including data brokers and government entities.
 Other states have included every type of person or entity, without excluding those already under the jurisdiction of federal or state privacy regulations such as the GLB or the HIPAA.
-The existence of at least 23 different state statutes with inconsistent scope and detailed requirements obliges data controllers to look carefully at each to determine the best route to compliance in the US.
+The existence of at least 36 different state statutes with inconsistent scope and detailed requirements obliges data controllers to look carefully at each to determine the best route to compliance in the US.
+At the time of writing, several federal bills intended to pre-empt this patchwork quilt of state laws were pending.
+No clear forerunner had emerged, but it is predicted that a federal data breach law with pre-emption will likely follow in due course.